NguyenAndrew/mof-java/README.md

 **Q:** Why not create separate whens and verifies objects to construct Mof?

 **A:** This separate objected implementation was tested in initial POC, but there were auto-formatting issues with IDEs to construct these objects in a human readable format.

 ---

+**Q:** In the above "Unit Testing - An Exception Case example", by using `verifyThrough(REMAINING)`, are you forgetting to verify that the magnetron is not running?
+I think you should add code for noVerifyInteractions on the magnetron, so that we can guarantee it doesn't run and cover all of the test cases.

+**A:** This test case (and other similar combinations) are explicitly covered when you create the Mof object, as you are stating that the timer (methods runs first) -> motor (methods run second) -> magnetron (methods run third).

+---

+**Q:** Following up on the previous question, what if I accidentally constructed the Mof object in the wrong order (such as timer -> magnetron -> motor)?
+Wouldn't that miss verifying unexpected behavior?

+**A:** You would be notified by your unit tests, and you would be able to fix the misorder.
+Mof prevents overmocking and verifies all methods that need to be verified.

+In the test case where you ran `mof.whenBefore(magnetron); ... mof.verifyBefore(magnetron); ... mof.verifyNoInteractions(REMAINING)`, and the business logic has the motor running before magnetron, then an exception would be thrown.

+The reason is that motor would have been called, but by stating `verifyNoInteractions(REMAINING)`, the test would state something like: "Expected no calls to this method, but this method is called 1 time".

+In summary: The combination of your business logic, Mof, and your unit tests, ensures your tests are testing what they need to, and help keep your business logic and unit tests up-to-date with each other.

+---